Wards S to U

 Surgical Ambulatory Care Unit (SACU)

-Location: Suite 3, Room 18, Ground Floor, Golden Jubilee Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS
+Location: First floor, Golden Jubilee Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

 The Surgical Ambulatory Care Unit sees patients who need acute or emergency general surgery.
-Most patients we see come to us via the Emergency Department, or are directed to us by their GP.
+Most patients we see have come through the Emergency Department or from their GP.

 Thomas Cook Children’s Critical Care Centre